lfn-cnti/bestpractices/doc/README.md

 The goal of CNF WG is not trying to define what cloud native for netowrk function is.
 CNF WG will rely on other industry inititaves (such as CNCF TUG) to define that.

 As the telco industry transitions to cloud native ways of thinking, working, and operating, these best practices will serve as the industry gold standard of what cloud native means in practice.
 They can be for a variety of purposes including being used in RFPs, to guide daily operations, and to do internal testing.

+These best practices and recommendations shall serve as generic contract between CNFs and cloud native infrastructure / platforms.
+If both, a CNF and a platform follow these recommendations it should be assured that they will run nicely together out-of-box.
+In a sense fulfilling this contract represents implicit (pre)certification that the combination can be used in the production.

 Cloud native is not set point.
 The industry, technology, and best practices will continually evolve with each other.
 Thus, being cloud native should not be seen as pass/fail, but rather a spectrum.
 While it may be impossible for anything to be completely cloud native, implementing even one best practice can help improve business outcomes for everyone involved.
 Implemting more of them can have an even greater impact.
 However, depending upon the type of CNF, different best practices may have a greater or smaller impact on the ultimate business outcome.